hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/syntax-defs.rst

 ColumnPresetsExp
 ^^^^^^^^^^^^^^^^
-A JSONObject_ of Postgres column name to value mapping, where value can be static or derived from a session variable.
+A JSONObject_ of a Postgres column name to value mapping, where the value can be static or derived from a session variable.

 .. parsed-literal::
    :class: haskell-pre